pazegn/pazegn.github.io/index.md

 I am an Forensic Economist and Researcher.

 PhD candidate in Economics at the University of Brasília [(UnB)][UnB], with a Master's in Economics from [UFPE][UFPE] and a Bachelor's in Economics from [UFPB][UFPB].
 Experience in technical projects, applied economic analysis, and regional development.
-Supervising Professor in the lato sensu postgraduate program at [USP/ESALQ][USP/ESALQ] and Specialized Technical Assistant at the Procuradoria Geral da Fazenda Nacional [(PGFN)][PGFN].
+Supervising Professor in the Data Science and Analytics and Finance and Controlling courses of the lato sensu postgraduate program at [USP/ESALQ][USP/ESALQ] and Specialized Technical Assistant at the Procuradoria Geral da Fazenda Nacional [(PGFN)][PGFN].

 **Research Interests:**